How to Improve your Content Writing for SEO, Paid, and Social Media Marketing in 2020

 In this modern-day and age, people simply don’t have time for this style of writing.
 They want to know the most important things right away.
 Therefore, if you are planning to mainly write short, concise pieces of content, we suggest you invert the pyramid and start with the end.
 Share the crucial information at the beginning of the article and answer the legendary who, what, when, where, and how questions.
 Once you do this, you can write about less important things in detail.
 However, in order to grab your reader’s attention and reduce the bounce rates on your website, you have to go straight to the point.?

 But remember: a truly great piece of content keeps your reader engaged throughout the entire article, whether it is a 400-word or a 4000-word article.
 If you can achieve this, you know you’re on the right track.
 SEO and content marketing can be powerful weapons if you use them correctly.
+Here’s an informative, interactive infographic depicting how the content marketing industry has been evolving over the decades.?

 Which brings us to…